-Of the several topics that are covered in 3 Nephi 27-29 (what the name of the Church should be, the Atonement of Jesus Christ is the essence of the gospel, through the Savior’s Atonement we may stand spotless before God as we repent, are baptized, and endure to the end, Christ granting the Nephite disciples their righteous desires, and the transfiguration and translation of three of the Nephite disciples), I think I had better spend my time on the topic that has been emphasized and followed up by Elder M. Russell Ballard and others in General Conference–THE NAME OF THE CHURCH (3 Nephi 27).
+Of the several topics that are covered in 3 Nephi 27-29 (what to call Christ’s church; the Atonement of Jesus Christ as the essence of the gospel; through the Savior’s Atonement we may stand spotless before God as we apply the first principles and ordinances of the gospel and endure to the end; Christ granting the Nephite disciples their righteous desires; the transfiguration and translation of three of the Nephite disciples), I think I had better spend my time on the topic that has been taught, emphasized, followed up on, and corrected in our day–THE CORRECT NAME OF THE CHURCH (3 Nephi 27).